“It was an impulse buy,” I lied as I slipped an arm into my new forest green zip-up varsity jacket with black trim.

 So…How Do You Know What Social Style a Prospect Is?

 Most experienced Admissions Professionals have practice reading an individual and reacting in real-time to the energy and personal communication style of that person.
 But that type of assessment takes time, a resource in high demand these days, especially in the often all too short window an Admissions professional has to connect with an interested prospect.
-It can also be a challenge to pick up cues from an individual over the phone or even on video where you don’t have the full benefit of body language and the full array of nonverbal cues.

 What if you could know, with relative certainty, what “Social Style” a prospect is and how they prefer to interact BEFORE you reach out to them?